 Combine the buttermilk and cream in a container and stir.
 Any nonreactive container will do (basically, avoid most metals).
 We like to use glass.

 Cover the container and let it stand at room temperature until the mixture thickens.
 Don’t worry; it won’t spoil at normal room temperature.
 In the summer, though, if your house is very warm, let the container sit in the basement or, at the very least, keep a close eye on it.
 It’ll take anywhere from 8 hours to a full day to thicken.
 At room temp, allow it to thicken to a consistency slightly thinner than you actually want to wind up with.
 When it’s at the right (slightly too thin) stage, stir, cover and refrigerate.
 It will thicken more as it cools.

 And, simple as that, you’ve made creme fraiche.

 This condiment can be used to amp up the flavor in a variety of dishes, both savory and sweet.
 Here are a few of our favorite ways to use homemade creme fraiche:

 - For extra-creamy scrambled eggs, stir in creme fraiche just before cooking.

 - Use it in place of milk or cream in mashed potatoes for a rich, nutty flavor.

-- Dollop the stuff over a bowl of fresh berries for a light, easy dessert.
+- Add to a bowl of fresh berries for a light, easy dessert.

-- Serve it alongside a slice of cake or pie.
+- Serve it alongside a slice of cake.